eclipse-threadx/getting-started/Microchip/ATSAME54-XPRO/readme.md

 ## Next Steps

-In this tutorial you built a custom image that contains Azure RTOS sample code, and then flashed the image to the Microchip XPro device.
-You also used the Azure CLI to create Azure resources, connect the Microchip XPro securely to Azure, view telemetry, and send messages.
+In this tutorial you built a custom image that contains Azure RTOS sample code, and then flashed the image to the Microchip E54 device.
+You also used the Azure CLI to create Azure resources, connect the Microchip E54 securely to Azure, view telemetry, and send messages.

 * For device developers, the suggested next step is to see the other tutorials in the series [Getting started with Azure RTOS](https://go.microsoft.com/fwlink/p/?linkid=2129824).
 * To learn more about how Azure RTOS components are used in the sample code for this tutorial, see [Using Azure RTOS in the Getting Started Guides](../../docs/using-azure-rtos.md).